alexhaydock/pinewall/README.md

 ```

 ## Introduction
 There's some controversy right now (March 2021) around Netgate and pfSense and I have been looking to explore alternatives for a while.
 I could jump ship to OPNSense, but it's based on FreeBSD just like pfSense and [FreeBSD's code quality is being called into question too](https://arstechnica.com/gadgets/2021/03/buffer-overruns-license-violations-and-bad-code-freebsd-13s-close-call/) at the moment.

 Linux also seems to have the better networking stack these days (which Netgate seem to be well aware of as they base [their extremely high performance TNSR router](https://www.tnsr.com/) platform on Linux rather than BSD).
 You also get to [play with eBPF and XDP Hardware Offload](https://blog.cloudflare.com/how-to-drop-10-million-packets/) if you're lucky enough to have compatible gear.

-If I had to pick a proper vendor-supported Linux-based routing platform to use, I would pick [VyOS](https://vyos.io/), the still-developed OSS fork of Brocade's Vyatta.
+If I had to pick a proper vendor-supported Linux-based routing platform to use, I would probably pick [VyOS](https://vyos.io/), the still-developed OSS fork of Brocade's Vyatta.
 But hey -- a home or SoHO firewall/gateway device is actually pretty a pretty simple set of features -- why not just build one from scratch?
 That idea became this project.

 ## Official Repository Links
 * https://gitlab.com/pinewall/pinewall
 * https://github.com/alexhaydock/pinewall

 ## What's the goal?
 The core goals of this project are simplicity and minimalism.
 I want it to be my home router/gateway and nothing more.

 At its core, a home router/firewall/gateway doesn't really do much.
 It routes, it NATs, and it does DHCP.
 That's about it.
 There are some other neat features you can add, and I have a feature matrix further down in this README, but those are the key features, and when your project has so few "moving parts", it makes sense to start from a very minimal state -- and that's where Alpine Linux comes in.